SharePoint/sp-dev-docs/docs/sp-add-ins/navigate-the-sharepoint-data-structure-represented-in-the-rest-service.md

+﻿---
+title: Navigate the SharePoint data structure represented in the REST service ms.date: 09/25/2017 ms.prod: sharepoint
+---

 # Navigate the SharePoint data structure represented in the REST service
 Learn how to start from a REST endpoint for a given SharePoint item, and navigate to and access related items, such as parent sites or the library structure where that item resides.

  **Note**  The name "apps for SharePoint" is changing to "SharePoint Add-ins".
 During the transition, the documentation and the UI of some SharePoint products and Visual Studio tools might still use the term "apps for SharePoint".
-For details, see  [New name for apps for Office and SharePoint](new-name-for-apps-for-sharepoint#bk_newname).
+For details, see  [New name for apps for Office and SharePoint](new-name-for-apps-for-sharepoint.md#bk_newname).